Estonia

 Yes

 Selective conscription: approximately one third of males serve the military service.
+There are no plans to suspend or abolish conscription in the near future.

 Conscientious objection: